MCM7

 DNA replication licensing factor MCM7 is a protein that in humans is encoded by the MCM7 gene.

 Function

-The protein encoded by this gene is one of the highly conserved mini-chromosome maintenance proteins (MCM) that are essential for the initiation of eukaryotic genome replication.
-The hexameric protein complex formed by the MCM proteins is a key component of the pre-replication complex (pre-RC) and may be involved in the formation of replication forks and in the recruitment of other DNA replication related proteins.
+The protein encoded by this gene is one of the highly conserved minichromosome maintenance proteins (MCM) that are essential for the initiation of eukaryotic genome replication.
+The hexameric protein complex formed by the MCM proteins is a key component of the pre-replication complex (pre-RC) and may be involved in the formation of replication forks and in the recruitment of other DNA-replication-related proteins.
 The MCM complex consisting of this protein and MCM2, 4 and 6 proteins possesses DNA helicase activity, and may act as a DNA unwinding enzyme.
 Cyclin D1-dependent kinase, CDK4, is found to associate with this protein, and may regulate the binding of this protein with the tumor suppressor protein RB1/RB.
 Alternatively spliced transcript variants encoding distinct isoforms have been reported.

 Interactions

 MCM7 has been shown to interact with: